What All the Symbols on Your Car’s Dashboard Mean

 2. Tire Pressure Warning Light

 Also known as the TPMS symbol, this image signals that the pressure in one or more of your tires is too low or too high and needs to be addressed.
-Driving on low or high pressure tires is unsafe and can cause additional damage to your vehicle.
-Tire pressure should be between 30 and 35 psi (pounds per square inch).
+Driving on low- or high-pressure tires is unsafe and can cause additional damage to your vehicle.
+Usually, tire pressure should be between 30 and 35 psi (pounds per square inch).

 3. Engine Temperature Warning

 If you see this symbol pop up, it means that your engine is overheated.
 This most likely has to do with your coolant (also called antifreeze), but it can happen for a variety of reasons.
 It’s important to address this immediately to avoid further damage.

 4. Traction Control Light